mendix/docs/content/refguide8/offline-first.md

 #### 2.5.1 Network-Related Errors {#network-errors}

 Synchronization requires a connection to the server, so during synchronization, errors may occur due to failing or poor network connections.
 Network errors may involve a dropped connection or a timeout.
 By default, the timeout for synchronization is 30 seconds per network request for Hybrid mobile apps.
-For native apps, there is no default timeout, and the timeout may be determined by the platform / OS version.
+For native apps, there is no default timeout, and the timeout is determined by the platform / OS version.

 The synchronization is atomic, which means that either everything or nothing is synchronized.
 Exceptions are described in the [Model- or Data-Related Errors](#othererrors) section below.